Chief Information Security Officer

 Role Evolution

-How the CISO Role Has Changed
+How the Chief Information Security Officer Role Has Changed

 The CISO role has evolved from a technical security operations function to an enterprise risk and governance position.
 Today's CISO reports directly to the CEO (or in some organisations, to the Board's Risk Committee) and is expected to own the enterprise's entire cyber risk posture — from cloud security architecture to employee security awareness, from vendor risk management to incident response.
 AI is both a new security tool (for threat detection and response) and a new attack surface (AI-generated phishing, adversarial attacks on ML models).
 The CISO's relationship with the legal team has deepened around data privacy and breach notification obligations.

-What Makes a Great CISO?
+What Makes a Great Chief Information Security Officer?

 1